jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-OCaml is also particularly nice to write compilers on - in fact anything that deals with a lot of tree manipulation is a great fit.
+OCaml is also particularly nice to write compilers on - The very first version of the Rust compiler was written in OCaml.

+It has a feature called pattern matching which makes it ideal to manipulate complex data structures and trees.

-Rust borrows many ideas from OCaml, and their first compiler was written in the language.
-Facebook is also a large user of OCaml internally.
+Facebook is also a large user of OCaml internally, again for compiler work.

 5mins